vectordotdev/vector/docs/usage/configuration/sinks/http.md

 ---
-description: Batches and flushes log events to a generic HTTP endpoint
+description: Batches log events to a generic HTTP endpoint
 ---

 <!---